 “Derek?”
 He called out as he looked away from JJ.
-He was used to their last names but a last name wouldn’t tell the man that he remembered him.
+He was used to their last names, but the last name wouldn’t tell the man that he remembered him.
 Morgan stepped up to him and held out his hand.
 “Learned German yet?”
 The memories of pranks he pulled on the man were bubbling to the front of his mind.

 Morgan laughed and stepped closer with Rossi on his heels.
-He didn’t lean towards the newcomer but he tried to smile at him.
-JJ shifted though and his wings were bumped.
-He turned as quick as he could and Aaron was right there.
+He didn’t lean towards the newcomer, but he tried to smile at him.
+JJ shifted though, and his wings were bumped.
+He turned as quickly as he could, and Aaron was right there.
 The pain was horrible.
-His wings needed be set and before that he wasn’t going to comfortable.
+His wings needed to be set, and before that, he wasn’t going to comfortable.

 “Hotch,” a female said.